adamnstone/DigitalPortfolioWebsite/docs/stem/expert-network-map/index.md

 For a more detailed description of the project, please read below.

-Thank you very much [Francisco Sanchez Arroyo](https://fabacademy.org/archives/2013/students/sanchez.francisco/) for all of his guidance and help, as well as [Nadieh Bremer](https://www.visualcinnamon.com/) for her advice on visualization.
+Thank you very much to [Francisco Sanchez Arroyo](https://fabacademy.org/archives/2013/students/sanchez.francisco/) for all of his guidance and help, as well as to [Nadieh Bremer](https://www.visualcinnamon.com/) for her advice on visualization.

 ## Project Description